 “Devon.”
-He spoke her name softly and Corbett stepped from the shadows.
+He spoke her name softly, and stepped from the shadows.
 “You cannot seem to follow my orders.”

 “Servants eat the scraps left over from the meal.
 They don’t break into my larder and feast on the morrow’s main meal.”

-“I was hungry,” she stammered.
-“I know I shouldn’t have entered but – ” She bit her lip, almost hoping Corbett would stop her by interrupting.
+“I was hungry,” she told him.
+“I know I shouldn’t have entered but . . .”
+She bit her lip, almost hoping Corbett would stop her by interrupting.

 “But what?”
 He waited for her answer.

-She knew she should apologize, but she just couldn’t bring herself to do it.
+She should apologize, but she couldn’t bring herself to do it.
 Life at the castle was not at all what she’d thought it would be.
 The harder she tried to understand it, the worse it got.
-She liked not this life of a servant.
-She knelt to clean up the food, hoping he wouldn’t notice the slight tear in her eye.
+She didn’t like this life of a servant.
+As she kneeled down to clean up the food, she hoped he wouldn’t notice the slight tear in her eye.

 Corbett’s hand rested upon hers and she found him kneeling across from her once again.
 The warmth of his touch penetrated her skin.

-“Devon,” he said with great care, and her heart skipped a beat just hearing her own name on his tongue.
+“Devon,” he said with great care, causing her heart to skip a beat just hearing her own name on his tongue.
 “Devon, why are you here?”

 What did he mean?
 She’d just told him she’d been hungry, but still he asked.
 Somehow she didn’t think he queried about her presence in the larder, but mayhap her presence in his life.

 With the edge of his thumb he traced the outline of her lips.
-She froze in midsentence unable to speak.
+She froze before she could answer, unable to speak.

 “Look at me,” he whispered.
-The musky essence of his body filled her nostrils.
-Woodsmoke clung to his clothes and hair.
-She found herself obeying, and looked into his eyes.
-At once she was lost in the blue swirling depths.
+The musky essence of his body filled her senses.
+Wood smoke clung to his clothes and hair.
+She found herself obeying and looked into his eyes.
+At once, she was lost in the swirling, blue depths.
 She saw within them a need so strong it pained her.
-They seemed caring, daring and if she didn’t know better, loving.
-But this couldn’t be possible.
+They seemed caring, daring, and if she didn’t know better, loving.
+But this couldn’t be true.